hacefresko/EvilPortal/README.md

 # Captive phishing

-Bash script for creating a new WiFi access point or intercepting an existing one and then perform phishing through a captive portal.
+Bash script for creating a WiFi access point or intercepting an existing one and perform phishing through a captive portal.

 Programs needed: